2 major players in self-driving future put brakes on road tests after deadly crash

 SANTA CLARA, Calif.
 (KGO) --NVIDIA's ninth annual GPU Technology Conference opened Tuesday in San Jose, but exuberance over its processors to help make self-driving vehicles safe and reliable was tempered by developing news.

-Uber confirmed to ABC7 News that NVIDIA's Xavier chip platform was being used by Uber's autonomous vehicle last week that struck and killed a bicyclist in Arizona.
+Uber confirmed to ABC7 News that Nvidia technology was being used by Uber's autonomous vehicle last week that struck and killed a bicyclist in Arizona.

 NVIDIA today announced it will stop its own self-driving road tests.
 It has five such vehicles.